We need some character development… in the… hizzy. PHIL:

 - The other version of Edward Elric also undergoes major changes over the course of his series, learning that there is a world outside of his own goals, and that he does not in fact have the answers to everything.

-- One of the reasons Sailor Moon is cited as a good role model for girls is that she is like her target audience at first, having tendencies to be lazy, flaky, klutzy, and a crybaby, but then over five arcs becomes The Messiah and saves the galaxy.
+- One of the reasons Sailor Moon is cited as a good role model for girls is that she is like her target audience at first, having tendencies to be lazy, flaky, klutzy, and a crybaby, but then over five arcs becomes a Messianic Archetype and saves the galaxy.

 - Haruka from Kotoura-san went from Cheerful Child to Broken Bird, and back to an even more Cheerful Child in just twelve episodes.
 Her profile picture◊ in the series' character sheet makes a stark comparison between the first and last scenes of the anime.